-If you leave the scene of an accident involving damage to another vehicle or a property, the state may try to suspend your license.
+If you leave the scene of an accident involving damage to another vehicle or property, you may be facing a license suspension.
 Leaving the scene of an accident, sometimes known as hit and run, is a serious matter and can also bring criminal charges.
 Even after you deal with the matter in court, your driving privileges may still be in jeopardy.

 At The Law Offices Of Basil D. Beck III, I represent drivers who have received suspension notices from the Pennsylvania Department of Transportation.
 I help people who are facing administrative license suspensions as a result of leaving the scene of an accident.